gsx95/georgguessr/backend/lambda/README.md

-### Lambdas that form the complete backend.
-Shared code is inside the "pkg" module.
+### Game logic

-*  Game Lambda: to get, write and update information about a specific game
+*  Game Lambda: While playing.
+To get, write and update information about a specific game.
-*  Room Lambda: to get and create rooms
+*  Room Lambda: While in the lobby.
+To create rooms and check for existing rooms.